Home

 A corkscrew like the one pictured to the left (waiters corkscrew) is what I use for opening wine, at home and at the restaurant.
 I have no difficulty in using it, although some people do.

-If you buy a waiters corkscrew at least buy a heavy duty one.
+If you buy a waiters corkscrew, buy a heavy duty one.
 Some of the cheap ones have thin shafts that bend and break easily.

 A couple of hot pads to set your hot pans on will save your countertops.
 I also keep kitchen towels as handy helpers and I use them for covering foods prior to use or storing.